vcg-uvic/viper/README.md

 Except as noted below this project is released under the Apache License, Version 2.
 See the `LICENSE` file for the full text.

-**IMPORTATNT NOTICE: The assets `data/mesh.bin` and `data/texture.bin` are proprietary and are *NOT* released under an open-source license.
+**IMPORTANT NOTICE: The assets `data/mesh.bin` and `data/texture.bin` are proprietary and are *NOT* released under an open-source license.
 You are *NOT* permitted to redistribute them or to use them for any purpose other than running this demo.**

 ## How to Build